JohnRusnak100/CourseraDataCleansingProject/CodeBookr.md

                  mag changed to magnitude
                  bodybody changed to body        looks like misnamed based on features_info.txt

              d) In the original UCI HAR data set – the original measurement variables were the values for a single subject and activity observation from the X_test.txt and X_train.txt files.
                 There were 10299 such observations.
-             e) For the meanandstdbysubjactivity data set the values for all of these variables is the                                           average(mean) of the values from meanandstd data set calculated for each subjectid(30) and                                       activity(6) pair resulting in 180 rows of data.
+             e) For the meanandstdbysubjactivity data set the values for all of these variables is the average of the values from meanandstd data set calculated for each subjectid(30) and activity(6) pair resulting in 180 rows of data.

                           Recap of measurement variable name and value transformations meanandstd data set                 meanandstdbysubjactivity data set